AashishSubramanian26/CS225-Final-Project/README.md

 Members: Aashish Subramanian, Aditya Patel, Ved Eti, Soumil Gupta NetID's: asubr2, apate508, vedeti2, soumilg2

 The code is contained in the src folder.
 An example of how to use the Graph class is in the main.cpp file i.e. it contains a sigle specification of how the code can be run.
 The dataset is stored in the CSV folder under src.
+Cloning the git normally should ensure the dataset is in the right place, but please make sure when you have downloaded the code that Dataset.csv is under the CSV folder.
+If the file is too big, extract the zip folder and manually place the dataset in the correct place.

 To run the code, follow a similar process as the mps by first making a build directory.
 Cd into that directory and call cmake ..